PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/out/docs/IrisBackendv3/codec/payload.md

     ### Static methods

     `decode(data: bytes, endianness_code: str = '<') ‑> IrisBackendv3.codec.payload.FileBlockPayload`
-    :   From C&TL at time of writing (10/01/2021):
+    :   Based on C&TL from 10/01/2021.
+Revised on 04/14/2023.
         File Block Format:
         Field                   Type                Description
-        hashedId            uint16_t            A hash of the timestamp when file transmission started.
-Used to identify which blocks belong to the same file if multiple files are being sent at once. *NOT* a globally unique file identifier.
-Two files over the course of the entire mission could have the same hashedId.
-This is only unique up to the point that no two files with overlapping transmission periods should have the same hashedId. totalBlocks         uint8_t                 Total number of blocks in this file (not including metadata block) blockNumber         uint8_t                 Number of this block (**1 indexed** - 0 is for the metadata) length          FileLength_t    Number of bytes in this block (not including header data - appears to be uint32_t in FSW as of 09/30/2021.
+        file_group_id           uint16_t        Which "File Group" this came from.
+Since we're downlinking image lines as a "File", we need a way for grouping them together so we know they're part of the same image.
+This is a hash of the image capture time.
+Two images over the course of the entire mission could have the same `fileGroupId`.
+This is only unique up to the point that no two files with overlapping or adjacent transmission periods should have the same `fileGroupId`. file_group_line_number  uint16_t        This tells us distinctly which line in the "File Group" (image) this "File" is.
+Used to differentiate blocks so we know which file they came from.
+This is 0-indexed.
+(NOTE: This replaces the old hashedId.) totalBlocks                 uint8_t                 Total number of blocks in this file (not including metadata block) blockNumber                 uint8_t                 Number of this block (**1 indexed** - 0 is for the metadata) length                  FileLength_t    Number of bytes in this block (not including header data - appears to be uint32_t in FSW as of 09/30/2021.
 Let's stick to this.) data                    uint8_t[]               All the data bytes. * The data of each block will be compressed using heatshrink

 `FileBlockPayloadInterface(magic: Magic = Magic.MISSING, pathway: DataPathway = DataPathway.NONE, source: DataSource = DataSource.NONE, raw: Optional[bytes] = None, endianness_code: str = '<', downlink_times: Optional[DownlinkTimes] = None)`
 :   Generic interface which defines all I/O for FileBlockPayload allowing it to be